B'nai Mitzvah

 TOUCHPOINTS OF B’NAI MITZVAH PREPARATION

-• 6th Grade: Formal group orientation with Risa, Jeff and our Rabbis; fulfill Mitzvah projects, pre-B’nai Mitzvah Family class (4-5 sessions during Kol Shabbat, marked on calendar in spring), Erev Shavuot Family Torah Encounter
+- 6th Grade: Formal group orientation with Jeff and our Rabbis; fulfill Mitzvah projects, pre-B’nai Mitzvah Family class (4-5 sessions during Kol Shabbat, marked on calendar in spring), Erev Shavuot Family Torah Encounter

-• 7th Grade: 6 months private tutoring with Jeff; meet with Risa 6 months in advance regarding Saturday Kiddush lunch; tefillin workshop and brunch; work with Rabbi Booth or Rabbi Graff on D’var Torah; support classmates as they become B’nai Mitzvah
+- 7th Grade: 6 months private tutoring with Jeff; meet 6 months in advance regarding Saturday Kiddush lunch; tefillin workshop and brunch; work with Rabbi Booth or Rabbi Graff on D’var Torah; support classmates as they become B’nai Mitzvah